Agile Development – Just A Starting Point Towards Organizational Agility

 Agile Beyond Software – Enter Agile Marketing

 While the technology organization struggles to figure all this out, other areas of the organization are starting their own agile journey – leading to an even wider perspective on what it means to achieve agility at scale.
 A good example is Marketing.
 As Marketing organizations face more and more uncertainty and complexity they’re realizing that an approach similar to the one their technology counterparts are using can help them as well.
 Agile Marketing is the approach being used by more and more marketers to improve marketing agility.
-Agile Marketing is our fastest growing practice these days, especially in our Boston/US office.
+Agile Marketing is our fastest-growing practice these days, especially in our Boston/US office.

 To Infinity and Beyond – Achieving Organizational Agility

-What lies beyond for the organization that achieved agility in its key business value streams? agility across those value streams.
-Think of the organization undergoing a digital transformation that is trying to compete based on a great experience all the way from the awareness stage through consideration, selection, purchase, all the way to using/consuming the service.
+What lies beyond the organization that achieved agility in its key business value streams? agility across those value streams.
+Think of the organization undergoing a digital transformation that is trying to compete based on a great experience all the way from the awareness stage through consideration, selection, and purchase, all the way to using/consuming the service.
 Great experiences require identifying the right marketing tactics and the right product and more and more these days the lines are blurring between the two.
-More and more marketers see themselves as stewards of the whole customer experience (CX) not just the buyers journey.
+More and more marketers see themselves as stewards of the whole customer experience (CX) not just the buyer’s journey.

-I’m willing to make a prediction – I think we will see more and more MarDevOpsSales teams/tribes in the not so far future – I look forward to those “Big Room Planning” events combining developers, marketers, sales, customer support/success people – all trying to figure out how to work together 🙂
+I’m willing to make a prediction – I think we will see more and more MarDevOpsSales teams/tribes in the not-so-far future – I look forward to those “Big Room Planning” events combining developers, marketers, sales, customer support/success people – all trying to figure out how to work together 🙂